With a week to go, politics watchers are eagerly awaiting the news— Who will be Kamala Harris’ pick for vice president?

 So, who’s left?

 Governor Josh Shapiro of Pennsylvania is rumored to be in the top three, as well as U.S. Senator Mark Kelly (AZ) and Governor Andy Beshear (KY).
 Shapiro took the lead early in the contest, not only because of his exemplary oratory skills and ability to cross the divide on policy between political parties, but he is a Rust Belt governor that received votes from Trump supporters.
-Few disagree that in order to win Harris must maintain all, or at least some, of the Rust Belt’s “blue wall” that Biden snatched away from Trump in 2020.
+Few disagree that in order to win, Harris must maintain all or at least some of the Rust Belt’s “blue wall” that Biden snatched back from Trump in 2020.

 Kentucky’s Andy Beshear is an incredibly popular southern governor who could quickly become a thorn in the side of faux-hillbilly J.D.
 Vance.
-But, of those three, Mark Kelly stands out mostly because he not only won John McCain’s “purple” senate seat, but because he was an astronaut who served in the military, a golden asset to a presidential candidate whose foreign policy experience is in question.
+But, of the three, Mark Kelly stands out not only because he won John McCain’s “purple” senate seat, but he was an astronaut and a decorated military officer too, a golden asset to a presidential candidate whose foreign policy experience is in question.

 Tim Walz also has good relations with labor which will be essential to mount a winnable fight against the Republican ticket.
 The other addition to the pool of candidates, and a possible surprise pick, is U.S. Senator Gary Peters of Michigan.
 He brings both strong labor ties and solid military experience to the ticket having served as a Lieutenant Commander in the U.S. Naval Reserve and earning the designation of Seabee Combat Warfare Specialist.